mkkeck/jquery-ui-iconfont/README.md

 #Icons for jQuery-UI
-* Complete new redesigned icons for jQuery UI as font.
-* Support mobile devices
-* Clear and resizable icons
-* Changeable color of icons without the need to export new graphix
 * Complete new redesigned icons for jQuery UI as font
 * Support mobile devices
 * Clear and resizable icons